RedcentricCyber/Control-Alt-Defeat/README.md

 A cyberpunk-themed multiple-choice exam app built with Flask.
 Pick an exam, answer questions, and get graded results with full history tracking.
 Exams are plain JSON files — drop one in and it just works.

+NOTE: Be mindful of NDA's should you contribute questions and exams.
+In my case I deliberately only gave AI agents information about the exams that the exam body publishes themselves (i.e sample questions, syllabus documentation) before getting the agents to generate exam JSON.

 ## Quick Start

 **Docker (recommended):**